 Otherwise, the course is pretty forgiving from tee to green.
 The fairways are wide and have generous landing areas.
 The greens have a lot of bail-out room in the form of large run-up/run-off “aprons” of shaved down turf.
 I found these sections to be both a pro and a con.
 The positive is that they are ideal to putt on—super smooth.
 The super tight lies make chipping very scary, so it forces British Open style putts from well off the green and it’s fun to play all the contours.

 However, what I didn’t like about those areas were how soft and spongy the turf was.
-The greens themselves were rather firm, so many approach shots that land on them would run out a lot and often roll off the back of the green.
-But land a ball on the soft apron and it would stop dead in its tracks.
+The greens themselves were rather firm, so many approach shots that landed on them would run out a lot and often roll off the back of the green.
+However, when you landed a ball on the soft apron, it would stop dead in its tracks.
 It not only makes controlling your approach shots nearly impossible, but to me it goes against the idea of a links style course if you can’t play run-up shots as an approach option.

 Overall, though, the course was in great shape.
 The fairways were firm and a bit dry, but that’s appropriate for a links course.
 The greens were exceptional.
 And the aprons, though softer than I think they should be, were smooth as silk and ideal for those long, off-the-green putt attempts.

 Lastly, I just want to talk about some service aspects.
 Apparently, the course gave our organizer a little grief when trying to book a large group reservation.
 It sounds like they were really stressing the importance of keeping up pace and not holding up the course.
 Well, the place was packed Saturday.
 We teed off late and were waiting on almost every shot, taking more than five hours to finish.
 I agree a bigger group should maintain a good pace, but when there’s not a good pace to begin with they shouldn’t make such a big deal about it.